 ii.
+Expedite Review Process

-Expedite Review Process.
-While there are significant benefits to NIH's dual level peer review process, it often introduces long delays between application submission and notice of funding.
+While there are significant benefits to NIH's dual-level peer review process, it often introduces long delays between submission of an application and notice of funding.
 NIH should establish formal pilot initiatives that experiment with expediting both the peer review and Council review processes.
-Such initiatives could include exploring email reviews and electronic Council.
+Such initiatives could include exploring email reviews and the use of an electronic Council.